beeva-arturomartinez/beeva-best-practices/backend/python/README.md

 ### 12. Programming paradigms
-Python is a multiparadigm language that allows Functional(F), Imperative (I), object oriented(OO) and procedural(P) programming.
+Python is a multi-paradigm language that allows Functional(F), Imperative (I), object oriented(OO) and procedural(P) programming.
-In large programms different paradigms can be applied, for instance by using OO for GUI and procedural or functional in processing logic.
+In large programs different paradigms can be applied, for instance by using OO for GUI and procedural or functional in processing logic.

 #### 12.1 Functional

 For functional programming Python provides lambda expressions, which allow to define functions in the same line we use them, and, to iterate over sequences, it provides list comprehensions and generators, both used over iterators.
+Use them to apply functional coding style to your project.

 ##### 12.1.1 List comprehensions and generators